vohi/minicoin/README.md

 copied into the home folder of the `vagrant` user on the guest as well.

-Unless folder-sharing is disabled, the current directory with the Vagrantfile will be shared with the guest.
+Unless folder-sharing is disabled, the current directory with the Vagrantfile will be shared with the guest as a folder "/vagrant"; the home directory of the current user will be shared with the guest as a folder "host" (/home/host on Linux, c:\host on Windows, /Users/host on Mac guests).

 ### Machine-specific provisioning